This page addresses follow-up questions and additional information pertinent to our webinar

 subsequent official guidance in the areas associated with the topic as they can change rapidly.

-Q: Do the minor consent laws only apply to sensitive diagnoses or does it matter?
+Q: Do the minor consent laws only apply to sensitive diagnoses, or is the scope broader than that?

 Looking for additional information on this topic?